danieldiamond/gitlab-analytics/README.md

 * Python 2.7.13 and extraction scripts for Zuora and Marketo

 This image is set up to be able to run periodically to connect to the configured [data sources](doc/data_sources.md) and extract data, processing it and storing it in the data warehouse running using the [`bizops container`](#bizops-container).

-### To launch the container:

-1. Clone the repo and cd into it.
-2. Edit the config/bizops.conf file to enter in a username, first name, last name, email and password for the Superset administrator.
-3. Optionally, you can edit the user and password in the Dockerfile on line 35 to change the defaule postgres user/password.
-If you do this, you'll also need to update the SQLAlchemy url in the /config/superset_config.py file on line 21
-4. Build the image with `docker build --rm=true -t bizops .`.
-5. Run the image with `docker run -p 80:8088 bizops`.
-6. Go to [http://localhost](http://localhost) and log in using the credentials you entered in step 2.

 # Why open source BizOps within GitLab?